francescoo22/masters-thesis/chapters/introduction-aliasing.typ

 )<alias-bug>

 == How to deal with aliasing

-// TODO: Read better these summaries and modify them (AIG)

 The Geneva Convention @GenevaConvention has established four primary methods to manage aliasing: Detection, Advertisement, Prevention, and Control.
 These methods aim to provide systematic approaches to identify, communicate, prevent, and manage aliasing in software systems.